christian-dale/VerbatimCMS/README.md

 You can add new plugins to the 'content/plugins' directory.
 All plugins require a 'index.php' file.

+The folder in lib called plugin_default is just used as a backup incase the plugins in content are not working.
+Similar to how configs_default work.

 Homepage is located under:
 content/pages/home.tpl